syncfusion-content/winui-docs/winui/TreeGrid/Row_Drag_and_Drop.md

 ### RowDragOver

-`RowDragOver`: Occurs continuously when tree node is dragged within the the target treegrid.
+`RowDragOver`: Occurs continuously when tree node is dragged in the treegrid.
 The `TreeGridRowDragOverEventArgs` has the following members, which provide information for the `RowDragOver` event:

-`Data`: Gets or sets a data object that contains data associated when dragging the rows.
+`Data`: Gets a data object that contains the data associated while dragging the rows.

-`DraggingNodes`: Gets the TreeNode that contains the data associated when dragging the rows.
+`DraggingNodes`: Gets the TreeNode that contains the data associated while dragging the rows.

 `DropPosition`: Gets a value that indicates the drop position based on the dropped location.